CrossMoDA/crossmoda.github.io/content/home/data.md

 +++

-All images were obtained on a 32-channel Siemens Avanto 1.5T scanner using a Siemens single-channel head coil:
+**London data**: All images were obtained on a 32-channel Siemens Avanto 1.5T scanner using a Siemens single-channel head coil:
-- Contrast-enhanced T1-weighted imaging was performed with an MPRAGE sequence with in-plane resolution of 0.4×0.4 mm, in-plane matrix of 512×512, and slice thickness of 1.0 to 1.5 mm (TR=1900 ms, TE=2.97 ms, TI=1100 ms)
+- Contrast-enhanced T1-weighted imaging was performed with an MPRAGE sequence with in-plane resolution of 0.4×0.4mm, in-plane matrix of 512×512, and slice thickness of 1.0 to 1.5 mm (TR=1900 ms, TE=2.97 ms, TI=1100 ms)
-- High-resolution T2-weighted imaging was performed with a 3D CISS or FIESTA sequence in-plane resolution of 0.5x0.5 mm, in-plane matrix of 384x384 or 448x448, and slice thickness of 1.0 to 1.5 mm (TR=9.4 ms, TE=4.23ms).
+- High-resolution T2-weighted imaging was performed with a 3D CISS or FIESTA sequence in-plane resolution of 0.5x0.5mm, in-plane matrix of 384x384 or 448x448, and slice thickness of 1.0 to 1.5 mm (TR=9.4 ms, TE=4.23ms).

+**Tilburg data**: All images were obtained on a Philips Ingenia 1.5T scanner using a Philips quadrature head coil:
+- Contrast enhanced T1-weighted imaging was performed with a 3D-FFE sequence with in-plane resolution of 0.8×0.8mm, in-plane matrix of 256×256, and slice thickness of 1.5 mm (TR=25 ms, TE=1.82 ms).
+- High-resolution T2-weighted imaging was performed with a 3D-TSE sequence with in-plane resolution of 0.4x0.4mm, in-plane matrix of 512×512, and slice thickness of 1.0 mm (TR=2700 ms, TE=160 ms, ETL=50).

-All data will be made available online with a permissive copyright-license (CC-BY-SA 4.0), allowing for data to be shared, distributed and improved upon.
+All data will be made available online with a permissive non-commercial copyright-license ([CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)), allowing for data to be shared, distributed and improved upon.
 All structures were manually segmented in consensus by the treating neurosurgeon and physicist using both the ceT1 and hrT2 images.
-To cite this data, please refer to https://doi.org/10.7937/TCIA.9YTJ-5Q73.
+To cite this data, please refer to https://arxiv.org/abs/2201.02831.

 <p style="float: left;  text-align: center; width: 100%; margin-right: 1%; margin-bottom: 0.5em;"><img src="media/dataset_split.svg" style="width: 100%"></p>